Alexandra Suda: Philadelphia Museum of Art

 In June 2022, the Philadelphia Museum of Art announced that Suda would assume the role of director at the Museum in September of that year.
+The title of the position is the George D. Widener Director and CEO.

 In September 2022, workers at that museum held a strike over wages and working conditions which lasted 19 days.
-She stayed silent on the matter with a museum spokesperson saying she would not be part of the negotiations.
+The strike started within days of Suda's being installed as director, and the labor dispute had been ongoing well before Suda's time at the museum.
+She stayed publicly silent on the matter with a museum spokesperson saying she would not be part of the negotiations.
+Later, Suda stated that the labor settlement "laid a solid foundation."